davygravy/rescue-dg/README.md

     cp custom-rs/buildroot-rs-config  .config
     cp custom-rs/busybox_v1.33.0.config package/busybox/busybox.config
     chmod +x custom-rs/post-processv3.sh
-    make menuconfig  # Do a thorough sanity check for file paths; Turn on any other machids that you want to build.
+    nano custom-rs/post-processv3.sh # change any absolute paths to agree w/ your $HOME make menuconfig  # Do a thorough sanity check for file paths; Turn on any other machids that you want to build.
                      # You can find machids of many different kirkwood boxes with this command
                      #   grep -e 'kirkwood-' output/build/linux-5.6.5/arch/arm/boot/dts/*